alsutton/mastodon-aws-architecture/README.md

 ## Data Storage Layer (Aurora, ElastiCache, S3)

-We initially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the timeline for the accounts users follow is stored in Redis for the reasons mentioned below in the ElastiCache section.

-We're running multiple Masotdon EC2 instances for the same domain, which meant that folk would sometimes get a varying toot list for their home page, and when the EC2 instances were rolled for a configuration update, their whole home toot-list would be lost.
+We initially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the toots for the accounts users follow is stored in Redis.
+This meant that, becausew we're running multiple Masotdon EC2 instances for the same domain, which meant that folk would sometimes get a varying toot list for their home page, and when the EC2 instances were rolled for a configuration update, their whole home toot-list would be lost.
 If this is acceptable to you (e.g. on your own instance and you're not worried about it), you could keep Redis in-instance.